top of page

 Directions

-3. Using either a stand or an hand mixer, beat butter until creamy.
-Then, add the brown sugar and cane sugar.
-Beat together until blended and creamy, make sure to scrap the bottom of the bowl.
-Then, add in the molasses, date syrup, vanilla, and egg until well combined.
+5. Using either a stand or an hand mixer, beat butter and sugars until creamy, make sure to scrap the bottom of the bowl.
+Then, add in the molasses, date syrup, vanilla, and chia egg until well combined.
 At this point, make sure to really scrap the bottom and sides of the bowl.

 7. Using a cookie scooper, roll the cookie dough into a 1" ball and coat it in demerara sugar.